dmtrang13/idatt2104-CRDT-Notes/README.md

 No external CRDT library is used.

-## Future Work
+## Future Improvement

-- Connect the backend directly to the C++ CRDT core through `backend/crdt_bridge.cpp`.
 - Replace the O(n^2) frontend LCS diff with incremental edit handling.
 - Finish moving frontend RGA storage and visible-order lookup into WASM.
 - Write and use snapshots to avoid full replay forever.
 - Add tombstone garbage collection once replicas have acknowledged operations.
-- Add richer tests for restart replay, duplicate DB conflicts, two documents, reconnect, invalid operations, and multi-server notification behavior.
+- Add richer tests for restart replay, duplicate DB conflicts, reconnect, invalid operations, and multi-server notification behavior.